zengjilie/portfolio/content/posts/covid-kit/index.md

 ---
+weight: 2
-title: "Covid Kit"
+title: "Covid Kit - UI/UX - Full Stack"
-description: "How I build a weixin mini program in 30 days"
+description: "How I built a WeChat Mini Program in 30 days"
-date: 2022-01-07T23:06:21-06:00
+date: 2020-07-07T23:06:21-06:00
-draft: true
+draft: false
 author: "Alex"

-tags: [WeChat Mini Program, UI/UX]
+tags: [WeChat Mini Program, UI/UX, User Reserch]
-categories: [Mobile App, UI/UX]
+categories: [UI/UX, Full-Stack]
 draft: false

-images : [/posts/covid-kit/wx.png]
+images : [/posts/covid-kit/index.png]
-featuredImage: "/posts/covid-kit/wx.png"
+featuredImage: "/posts/covid-kit/index.png"
-featuredImagePreview: "/posts/covid-kit/wx.png"
+featuredImagePreview: "/posts/covid-kit/index.png"

 lightgallery : true
 ---

 <!--more-->

+**Duration** - 1 month

+**My Role** Everything

+**My Team** Myself

 ### [Demon Video]( https://www.youtube.com/watch?v=UY41zKFrZkg&ab_channel=JilieZeng)

-## Problems / HMWs
+## Problem

 In this project, I took COVID-19 as the topic.
 I started with the HMWs to find problems and design opportunities.
 Based on the problem's importance, social impact, and creativity.
-I chose the precautions as my starting point.
+I chose precautions as my starting point.

-{{< image src="/posts/covid-kit/hmw.png" width=700 caption="Lighthouse (`HMWs`)" >}}
+{{< image src="/posts/covid-kit/1-hmw.png" width=700 caption="`HMWs`" >}}

+## Experience Mapping
-I drew an experience map to help me establish a baseline understanding of an ordinary person's experience when searching for COVID-19 precautions
+I drew an experience map to help me establish a baseline understanding of an ordinary person’s experience when searching for COVID-19 precaution information.

-{{< image src="/posts/covid-kit/map.png" width=700 caption="Lighthouse (`Map`)" >}}
+{{< image src="/posts/covid-kit/2-map.png" width=700 caption="`Experience Mapping`" >}}

 ## User Research

 To better understand the behaviors and pain points of potential users.
 I designed a survey based on the experience map, then published it on a survey site.
 I received 210 replies, of which 193 were valid.
 Here are some key findings.

-{{< image src="/posts/covid-kit/stats.png" width=700 caption="Lighthouse (`Findings`)" >}}
+{{< image src="/posts/covid-kit/3-stats.png" width=700 caption="`Findings`" >}}

 ## Product Strategy

-Based on the survey data I received, 78% of the suvery takers mainly use social media platforms, like WeChat to gain information about COVID-19.
-So WeChat Mini Program is actually a good place to share these information.
-Also we can use the uesr's internal social network on WeChat to promote our app.
+Based on the survey data I received, 78% of survey takers mainly use social media, like WeChat to gain information about COVID-19.
+So WeChat Mini Program is a good place to share this information.
+Also, we can use the user's internal social network on WeChat to promote our app.

-{{< image src="/posts/covid-kit/strategy.png" width=500 caption="Lighthouse (`Product Strategy`)" >}}
+{{< image src="/posts/covid-kit/4-strategy.png" width=500 caption="`Product Strategy`" >}}

 ## Information Architecture
-Before starting to design the interface, I firstly specified the informaiton architecture because it's going to save more time in the future.
+Before starting to design the interface, I firstly specified the information architecture because it’s going to save more time in the future.
 I listed all the resources and pages I need to build this app and prioritized them.
-{{< image src="/posts/covid-kit/inforArch.png" width=700 caption="Lighthouse (`Information Architecture`)" >}}
+{{< image src="/posts/covid-kit/5-inforArch.png" width=700 caption="`Information Architecture`" >}}

 ## Hi-Fi Prototype
-After completing the information architecture, I started to work on the user interface and visual design
+After completing the information architecture, I started to work on the user interface and visual design.

-{{< image src="/posts/covid-kit/proto.png" width=700 caption="Lighthouse (`Hi-Fi Prototype`)" >}}
+{{< image src="/posts/covid-kit/6-proto.png" width=700 caption="`Hi-Fi Prototype`" >}}

 ## UI Spec

-{{< image src="/posts/covid-kit/spec.png" width=700 caption="Lighthouse (`UI Spec`)" >}}
+{{< image src="/posts/covid-kit/7-spec.png" width=700 caption="`UI Spec`" >}}

 ## Developement

 I developed this project using WeChat Min Program SDK.
-I also used Python crawler to collect COVID-19 data, such as COVID cases, relavent videos, and FAQs from multiple websites.
-Finally I deployed the beta version of this app on WeChat platform.
+I also used a Python crawler to collect COVID-19 data, such as COVID cases, relevant videos, and FAQs from multiple websites.
+Finally, I deployed the beta version of this app on the WeChat platform.
 [Git Repo](https://github.com/zengjilie/wechat-mini-program)
-{{< image src="/posts/covid-kit/dev.png" width=700 caption="Lighthouse (`Development`)" >}}

-## Tech Stack
 **Front-End** - JavaScript, WXML, WXSS

 **Back-End** - Python